 Zoom is a virtual meeting space.
 Meetings will not be denied, coronavirus or not.
 Teams will need to talk, and managers will need to lead.
 Zoom provides a virtual conference room for anyone with a computer and an internet hookup.

 Zoom acts as a phone, instant messenger for business, video webinar and a conference room.
-It’s a social way to stay socially distant.
+It also provides team-viewing (sharing screen capabilities.)

 OFFTIME is an app for iOS and Android devices to curb your social time.
 Social distancing doesn’t apply to social media, but when it comes to wasting time it’s epidemic.
 People can’t help but distract themselves from a stressful assignment with cute cat pictures.